 What is tenosynovial giant cell tumor (TGCT)?

-For people who have TGCT, it can be a chronic disease where tumors form in the body's joints resulting in pain, inflammation, and loss of function.
-It can cause lifelong, permanent damage to the joint and surrounding tissues.
+TGCT is a disease where tumors form in the body's joints that cause pain, inflammation, and loss of function.
+While non‑cancerous, the disease can permanently damage the joint and surrounding tissue.

 There are 11-50 cases of TGCT per million people annually.